ehalpern/macwire-config/README.md

 }
 ```

-You can define a service like this:
+you can inject configuration values like so:

 ```
 class SearchService(